ceefar/WinnerWinner_ZombieDinner_PyGame/project_notes.md

 ** Personal Notes - stored in .md files as it breaks down well visually in vscode by default... yes i realise this probably looks insane in markdown on github **

-# go do either new map or zones
+# go do either new map
+# - kinda part done
+# - the whole point is to have it working with zones with the side by side thing
+# - guna have to remotivate myself for that one after dinner
+# - or as per below might just finish up and clean up some of the zmazon stuff
+# or zones
 # or final amazon n similar tings
-# or even 1 of 2 new game ideas just to close out the day

 # of 2 possible locations
 # - sacking for now